We may earn money or products from the companies mentioned in this post.

-*To learn more about Catalan cuisine and how to eat and drink local across all of Barcelona check out our brand new one book “Eat Local in Barcelona: A Guide to Catalan Cuisine” available now in paperback and ebook!*
+*To learn more about Catalan cuisine and how to eat and drink local across all of Barcelona check out our expanded guidebook “Eat Local in Barcelona: A Guide to Catalan Cuisine” available now in paperback and ebook!*

 Carrer de Montcada, 22

 Let’s start out at our favorite tapas bar, not just in El Born but all of Barcelona.
 It’s also among the most well known, as every afternoon and evening the place is slammed with both locals and tourists alike.
 It’s a great introduction to what a traditional tapas bar looks and feels like.
 It’s crowded, loud, and fast-paced.
 The tapas are swiftly devoured so nothing is sitting too long, the men behind the bar are in charge, and they know how to keep everybody happy while they serve a variety of tapas and small plates.
 The best way to start is to order a bottle of their homemade cava, then pimientos con queso (small peppers stuffed with cheese), Spanish tortilla (think potato, eggs, chorizo, cooked like omelette/frittata but superior to both), and pan con tomate (simply grilled bread rubbed with garlic and tomatoes, a Catalan speciality).